A Nationalist Agricultural Policy

 “It’s a hard job.
 You’re unloading 100-pound bales of hay in Arizona in the summer in a metal barn.
 It might be 120 degrees.
 It’s just tough to find people willing to do that ...
 For the most part, Americans don’t apply for these sorts of jobs.”

-What goes unsaid by the Chamber of Commerce in this piece, which slanders Whites as lazy and unwilling workers (an old trope by this point), is that agricultural workers in the United States have a median wage of just 29,680 dollars.
+What goes unsaid by the Chamber of Commerce in this piece, which slanders Americans as lazy and unwilling workers (an old trope by this point), is that agricultural workers in the United States have a median wage of just 29,680 dollars.
 This wage is 57% lower than the average median income for a White household.

 Agricultural workers are not entitled to overtime pay in most states.
 There is also no Federally protected right for farm workers to organize, as they were deliberately excluded from the National Labor Relations Act.

-The end result of these decades long neoliberal policies, such as the European Union’s common agricultural policy (CAP), is that many White nations have been left with immigrant dependent, high cost to consumer, and intensely market oriented agricultural sectors.
+The end result of these decades long neoliberal policies, such as the European Union’s common agricultural policy (CAP), is that many Western nations have been left with immigrant dependent, high cost to consumer, and intensely market oriented agricultural sectors.

 If a nation cannot feed itself, despite having the resources to do so, its ruling class have failed in their responsibilities.